Limestone County DWI Court Process

 2. Pre-Trial Hearings

-• Typical Plea Deals in Limestone: Plea deals can vary depending on the specific facts of your case, your prior criminal record (if any), and the prosecutor's willingness to negotiate.
+- Typical Plea Deals in Limestone County: Plea deals can vary depending on the specific facts of your case, your prior criminal record (if any), and the prosecutor's willingness to negotiate.
 Common elements of a plea deal may include reduced charges (e.g., from DUI to reckless driving), reduced fines, or a shorter license suspension.
 It's vital to have an experienced attorney who understands the local Limestone court system and can advocate for the best possible outcome.

 3. Trial (If No Plea Deal)

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not actually impaired while driving.
+- Common Defenses: Common DUI defenses include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not intoxicated at the time of driving.

 First Offense